NREL/HPC/docs/Documentation/Applications/Plexos/setup_plexos.md

       <LicenseServerRequestCount />
     </XmlRegistryRoot>'   > ~/.config/PLEXOS/EE_reg.xml
     ```
-## Conda environment for PLEXOS with python and R
+## Conda environment for PLEXOS with Python and R

 1. We need to load a few modules and create the requisite conda environment.
 First, we need to create a conda environment for PLEXOS.
     ```bash